-This vocal track, leading to the M.M. degree, is designed for the young singer whose interests lie principally in the fields of Early Music, Oratorio, Lieder, and Chamber Ensembles (choral).
+This vocal track, leading to the M.M. degree or Artist Diploma (for external candidates), is designed for the singer whose interests lie principally in the fields of early music, oratorio, art song, contemporary music, and choral chamber ensembles.

-The primary goal is to prepare the young singer for the rigors of a professional singing career through the development of a sound technique, musicianship, stylistic versatility, and performance skills.
-Private voice lessons are supplemented by intensive coaching in song and oratorio literature, and by concentrated study of ensemble techniques in the chamber ensemble, Yale Schola Cantorum, directed by Simon Carrington.
-Weekly seminars and voice classes provide in-depth instruction in performance practices, diction, and interpretation.
-In addition to master classes by internationally renowned artists, the Schola Cantorum tours annually and began a recording schedule in 2005.
+Private voice lessons are supplemented by intensive coaching in art song and oratorio literature and by concentrated study of ensemble techniques in the chamber ensemble Yale Schola Cantorum, directed by Simon Carrington.
+Schola's touring and recording schedules provide invaluable professional experiences, and singers' activity in Schola offers the opportunity of working with such renowned conductors as Sir David Willcocks, Sir Neville Marriner, Valery

+Gergiev, Jeffery Thomas, Nicholas McGegan, and Helmuth Rilling.
+Schola performed the Bach St. John Passion in 2006, featuring these voice students in the various solo roles.

+Weekly seminars and voice classes provide in-depth instruction in performance practices, diction, and interpretation, and singers have the opportunity to participate in master classes by internationally renowned artists, such as Russell Braun, David Daniels, Christian Gerhaher, Donald Sulzen, and Lawrence Zazzo.
 Students are encouraged to avail themselves of the offerings of the University, particularly courses in the Department of Music.
-All students enrolled in the Early

-Music, Song, and Chamber Ensemble voice track will also participate in the ISM's Colloquium on Wednesday afternoons and will choose two electives from the academic courses offered by the Institute.
+All students enrolled in the Early Music, Oratorio, and Chamber Ensemble voice track will also participate in ISM's Colloquium on Wednesday afternoons, and will choose two electives from the academic courses offered by the Institute faculty.

-For further information about course offerings and requirements for the voice program, see the bulletin of the Yale School of Music, or call the Institute's Office of Admissions at 203.432.9753.
+For more precise information about the courses and requirements in this track, contact the Institute's Admissions office at 203.432.9753.